zaluty/ps/README.md

 - check-file-size.ps1
   - check the size of a file or folder
-  - usage: .\check-file-size.ps1 [path]
+  - usage: .\check-file-size.ps1 [Size Unit] [path]
+  - The size unit must be MB or KB or GB
-  - example: .\check-file-size.ps1 KB ./
+  - example: .\check-file-size.ps1 KB  MB  ./

 More to come...